 Understanding renal volume loss during partial nephrectomy is important both for patients at risk of renal failure (solitary kidneys, chronic kidney disease, etc.) and for the research community as surgical techniques are evaluated.
 This study found the healthy margin resected during partial nephrectomy varies widely based on the tumor diameter, endophytic/exophytic, and resection margin length and can be accurately estimated from a single cross-sectional image of the specimen, which can be simplified into a quick view table.
 The healthy margin resected during modern robotic partial nephrectomy does not account for the total volume loss seen during partial nephrectomy.

-Team members include Haley Plattner, Liang Cheng, Chandru Sundaram, MD and Clinton Bahler, MD.
+Team members include Haley Plattner, Liang Cheng, Chandru Sundaram, MD, MS and Clinton Bahler, MD, MS.

 Estimating Volume Loss